bloominstituteoftechnology/node-db1-guided-solution/README.md

 3. Posts should have both `title` and `contents`.
 Test using `Postman` with an invalid body.
 Note the error in the console.

 4. Test using `Postman` with a valid body.
-Note that the response is an array containg the id, rather than the full post.
+Note that the response is an array containing the id, rather than the full post.
 This is an easy fix in our `add()` method

 ```js
 async function add(post) {